victorlaerte/task-interdependence/Building an Initial Theory of Task Interdependence in Software Development Teams A Case Study.md

 BY 'Victor Oliveira'
 ON '2017-02-05T20:02:00'VO
 NOTE: 'Ajuda Mútua']
 , which is related to the internal work dynamics of the software development team.
 In this context, each team member seeks to help the other, either to realize a task, or in the need to ask a question.
-O objetivo é fazer com que todo o time cresça e evolua junto, tanto no contexto técnico, quanto relacional.
-O ambiente de ajuda da equipe é reportado como sendo bastante informal.
-Não há um processo para identificação e ajuda.
-Os membros da equipe, simplesmente, identificam a necessidade de ajudar os outros, ou pedem ajuda, voluntariamente.
-Neste contexto, a interdependência de tarefas favorece a criação de um ambiente de ajuda entre os membros da equipe.
+The goal is to make the whole team grow and evolve together, both in the technical context and in relationships.
+The team's help environment is reported to be quite informal.
+There is no process for identification and help.
+Team members simply identify the need to help others, or ask for help voluntarily.
+In this context, task interdependence benefits the creation of a helping environment among team members.

 _"__Eu nem sei como falar, depende muito do momento, mas: 'Olha eu vou precisar dessa feature quando você consegue terminar ela?
 Se você precisar da minha ajuda... ', 'eu nem sei, assim, formalizar como isso ocorre, é bem assim normal'(...)
 Dependemos uns dos outros e nos ajudamos"._